le-ney/CleaningDataProject/CodeBook.md

 ###Data Transformation approach

 First the training information was loaded into memory.
-Then extracted only the measurements on the mean and standard deviation for each measurement by adding the features name and selcting the sepecific columns.
-After reducing the data table Activity column from training_y.txt was added to the datset follwoed by suubject column.
+Then extracted only the measurements on the mean and standard deviation for each measurement by adding the features name and selcting the specific columns.
+After reducing the data table Activity column from training_y.txt was added to the data set followed by Subject column.